panva/node-oidc-provider/docs/configuration.md

 | sessionManagement | no |

 **Development quick-start interactions**
-Development-ready out of the box interaction views bundled with the library allow you to skip the boring frontend part while experimenting with oidc-provider.
+Development-ONLY out of the box interaction views bundled with the library allow you to skip the boring frontend part while experimenting with oidc-provider.
 Enter any username (will be used as sub claim value) and any password to proceed.

 Be sure to disable and replace this feature with your actual frontend flows and End-User authentication flows as soon as possible.
+These views are not meant to ever be seen by actual users.

 ```js
 const configuration = { features: { devInteractions: Boolean[true] } };